-Three Florida State University researchers have been named fellows of the Academy of Science, Engineering and Medicine of Florida (ASEMFL).
+Three Florida State University researchers have been elected to the Academy of Science, Engineering and Medicine of Florida (ASEMFL).

 Professor of Nursing Lisa Hightow-Weidman, Professor of Physics Stephen Hill and Professor of Physics Laura Reina are all a part of this year’s class that will be inducted during the Annual Meeting of the Academy to be held in Orlando on Friday, Nov.
 1, and Saturday, Nov.
 2.